-Kabbalists in the later school of Isaac Luria (1534 – 1572) speak of the trans-Aziluth character of the One, and Kether, usually seen as the beginning of manifestation, occupies a pre-creation intermediate position above the highest world of Atziluth, transcending the sephiroth but not identified with the Ein Soph.
+Kabbalists in the later school of Isaac Luria (1534 – 1572) speak of the trans-Aziluth character of the One.
+Kether, as the beginning of manifestation, occupies a pre-creation intermediate position above the highest world of Atziluth, transcending the Sephiroth, yet not identified with the Ein Soph.

-In ‘The Keys to Kabbalah (1972) The Rev. Alan Bain states “Kether is half unmanifest and half in Atziluth”, but Instead of following Luria by removing or concealing Kether, Bain includes the ‘Three Veils’ in ‘Greater Kether’ as the first three links in the chain of being.
-The validation of this seemingly unorthodox idea is that it results in a total of 32 points on the ladder then accords with the ‘paths of wisdom’.
+In ‘The Keys to Kabbalah (1972) Alan Bain states “Kether is half unmanifest and half in Atziluth”, but Instead of removing or concealing Kether, Bain includes the ‘Three Veils’ in ‘Greater Kether’ as the first three links in the chain of being.
+The validation of this seemingly unorthodox idea is that it results in a total of 32 points on the ladder, which accords with the S.Y. thirty two ‘paths of wisdom’.
 Bain’s Ladder differs in this respect from the versions developed by Glyn Davies and Warren Kenton.
 (See ‘Esoteric Postscripts‘)

-It is noteworthy that Bain’s 32 ‘paths’ are the sephiroth of the linked lesser Trees, not to the lines joining them which are usually denoted as ‘paths’ or ‘channels’.
-The lesser Trees that make up the ladder retain their traditional symbolism and structure.
-Alan Bain’s teaching system of 7 ‘Steps’ comprising 21 ‘Stages’ does include both the sephiroth and the linear links normally seen as paths.
-It ascends the Tree in Yetzirah as far as the Daath point (which coincides with Yesod in Briah) and uses the complete set of Tarot Trumps to symbolise the stages.
-The teaching course is detailed at length in Alan Bain’s The Keys to Kabbalah (Appendix 3) and summarised by Margaret Bain (Appendix 4) who was in fact the co-discoverer of the system.
+Note that Bain allots the 32 ‘paths’ to the Sephiroth of the linked lesser Trees, not to the lines joining them which are usually denoted as ‘paths’ or ‘channels’.
+The lesser Trees that make up the ladder retain their traditional symbolism and structure, such that Alan Bain’s teaching system of 7 ‘Steps’ comprising 21 ‘Stages’ includes both the Sephiroth and the linear links normally seen as paths.
+It ascends the Tree in Yetzirah as far as the Daath point (which coincides with Yesod in Briah) and uses the complete set of 22 Tarot Trumps to symbolise the stages.
+The teaching course is fully expounded in Alan Bain’s The Keys to Kabbalah (Appendix 3) and summarised by Margaret Bain (Appendix 4) who was in fact the co-discoverer of the system.

-In Kabbalah the ‘Ten Sephiroth of Nothingness’ which emanate from the Ein Soph, and the twenty-two letters of the Hebrew Alphabet, define both the terms of divine expression, and the limits of human knowledge.
-Though regarded as holy, and mystical, the sephiroth are not objects of worship.
-Kether, (The Crown), is the first sephirah – defined as a dimensionless point within the Limitless Light.
+In Kabbalah the ‘Ten Sephiroth of Nothing’, which emanate from the Ein Soph, and the twenty-two letters of the Hebrew Alphabet, define both the terms of divine expression, and the limits of human knowledge.
+As remarked above, though regarded as holy and mystical, the Sephiroth are not objects of worship.
+Kether, (The Crown), is the first Sephirah – defined as a dimensionless point within the Limitless Light.

 In the S.Y., Paths 1 to 10 are the ‘Ten Sephiroth’, and Paths 11 to 32 correspond to the Hebrew letters: “Three Mothers” (so-called because they are the first letter Aleph, the middle letter Mem, and the second-to-last letter Shin) “Seven Doubles” (those which can express two sounds) “And Twelve Elementals” or ‘simple’ letters (which each express one sound).
 The S.Y.
 Chapter 6 verse 8 says: “One is above three, three are above seven, seven are above twelve and all are devoted to one another.”
 This 3, 7, 12 arrangement of the letters, together with the 10 Sephiroth, is the basis of Cabala systems of correspondences.

 The addition of the ‘One’ to 3, 7 & 12 would total 23, so the ‘one’ here isn’t another letter, it is the One from which they all spring and which unites them: Ein – no-thing.
-The letters of ‘unity’ meaning ‘together’ (יַחַד) do indeed add to 22.
+The letters of ‘unity’ meaning ‘together’ (יַחַד – yachad) do indeed add to 22.

 3. Two Possible Systems

-Alan Bain’s inclusion of the Three Veils results in 32 nodal points, to which he attributed the ‘Thirty-two Mystical Paths of Wisdom’ as described above.
-The S.Y. and the Hebrew Alphabet underly his system of correspondences to the Tarot, astrology and the Paths.
-However, Alan Bain does not appear to have noticed that his ‘ladder’ also has 22 levels, or ‘rungs’.
+As described above, Alan Bain’s inclusion of the Three Veils results in 32 nodal points, to which he attributed the ‘Thirty-two Mystical Paths of Wisdom’.
+The S.Y. and the Hebrew Alphabet underly his system, which he further explores and elaborates through the symbolism in the Tarot and astrology.
+He does not appear to have noticed that his ‘ladder’ diagram has 22 levels, or ‘rungs’.
 He would surely have seen this as a further validation of his version of Jacob’s Ladder.

-This insight suggest an alternative arrangement, of allotting the 22 Hebrew letters to the ‘rungs’, as a separate, underlying structure to the ‘Greater Sephiroth’, comparable to the way the classic Tree of Life diagram distinguishes alphabetic paths and numerical sephiroth.
-On the ladder, the letters could be placed on the rungs in alphabetical order, or alternatively sorted out as Elementals, Doubles, and Mothers in a meaningful interrelation.
+The discovery of the 22 rungs suggest an alternative way of structuring the symbolism, allotting the 22 Hebrew letters to the ‘rungs’, thus forming a separate, underlying structure to the ten ‘Greater Sephiroth’.
+This is comparable to the way the classic Tree of Life diagram distinguishes the alphabetic paths from the numerical Sephiroth.
+On the ladder, the letters can be placed on the rungs in alphabetical order, or alternatively sorted out as Elementals, Doubles, and Mothers in a meaningful interrelation.

-Both systems arrange the Greater Sephiroth on a single central column, instead of separating them onto the three pillars of Mercy, Severity and Mildness as in the lesser Trees.
-This does not defuse or short-circuit the energy system of polar opposites conveyed in the geometry of the Tree of Life.
-The Greater Sephiroth overlap with each other and lesser Sephiroth are subsumed into them.
-In both systems the Ladder is composed of the four interlaced ‘lesser’ Trees, one in each of the Four Worlds, (and each having the Four Worlds within them).
-These maintain the ‘classic’ three-column arrangement of sephiroth linked by paths attributed to numbers, letters etc. The ascent of the ladder requires the groundwork of first-hand practical knowledge in the ‘lesser’ Trees, which form, as it were, the batteries that light up the unified array of the Great Sephiroth.
-Alan Bain’s system of teaching particularly focuses on the Leser Tree in Yetzirah, that being the realm of psychological activity we crucially inhabit.
+In both systems the Greater Sephiroth are centred on a single column, instead of separated on right, left and central pillars as in the lesser Trees.
+Note that this does not defuse or short-circuit the energetic system of polar opposites conveyed in the geometry of the Tree of Life.
+The Greater Sephiroth overlap with each other, and subsume the lesser Sephiroth.
+The Ladder is composed of the four interlaced ‘lesser’ Trees, one in each of the Four Worlds.
+These each maintain the ‘classic’ three-column arrangement of sephiroth linked by paths.
+The ascent of the ladder requires the groundwork of practical familiarity with the ‘lesser’ Trees, which form, as it were, the batteries that light up the unified array of the Great Sephiroth.
+Alan Bain’s system of teaching particularly focuses on the ‘Lesser’ Tree in Yetzirah, that being the realm of psychological activity we crucially inhabit.

 The overall system of Worlds is said to be sevenfold, in that the first sequence consists of the four ‘worlds of emanation‘, with Malkuth as the culmination in the physical world of Assiah.
 However, ascending the ladder from the level of Assiah requires an initial psychic awakening; a turn-around, whereby the ascent of the ladder in effect adds three more worlds, the ‘worlds of return’ – bringing the total to seven.

-This all sounds highly complex, but the same system of sephiroth and paths – meaning the same psychological and cosmic principles are, consciously or unconsciously, involved and interactive at all points.
+This may all sound highly complex, but the same system of Sephiroth and paths – meaning the same psychological and cosmic principles are, consciously or unconsciously, involved and interactive at all points.
 The ascent is the growth of consciousness and individuation, swimming upstream against the downward current.

 The question remains as to how to attribute the numbers, letters and other material onto the different ‘architectural’ or ‘arboreal’ structures.
 There have been alternative traditions and this remains an open field for speculation and practical research.
 The suggestions made here attempt to maintain the same principles as those applicable to the so-called ‘lesser’ Trees.